 What if you choose not to use a Realtor®?

 Choosing to sell your home FSBO (For Sale By Owner) is a brave move — and one that, if done right, can sometimes result in a satisfying reward.
-One of the biggest draws for sellers to list their residence FSBO is the promise of not having to pay any real estate agent commission fees, which average 5.8% of a home’s sale price.
+One of the biggest draws for sellers to list their residence FSBO is the promise of not paying any real estate agent commission fees, which average 5.8% of a home’s sale price.

 Forgoing commission fees means you get to keep all the profits.
 Yay!
-But before you get too excited, keep in mind that also means you’ll be in the driver’s seat of selling your home, which can be a big-time commitment and could result in a lower sale price.
+But before you get too excited, remember that also means you’ll be in the driver’s seat of selling your home, which can be a big-time commitment and could result in a lower sale price.

-The NAR reported in 2020, the average FSBO home sold for $58,000 less than homes listed with real estate agents.
-This is possibly a major factor in why only 7% of home sales are FSBOs.
+The NAR reported that in 2020, the average FSBO home sold for $58,000 less than homes listed with real estate agents, typically clocking in around $225,000 compared to $330,000 for an agent-assisted home sale.
+This is possibly a major factor in why only 10% of home sales are FSBOs.

 When listing a property FSBO, you’re in charge of handling all the ever-important details that real estate agents usually manage.
-A few of these time-taking tasks include:
+A few of these time-consuming tasks include:

 - Hiring inspectors, appraisers, attorneys, etc.

-- Staging, arranging professional real estate photos of your property
+- Staging, and arranging professional real estate photos of your property.

-- Paperwork (offers, counteroffers, sale contract, disclosure forms, etc)
+- Paperwork (offers, counteroffers, sale contracts, disclosure forms, etc).

-Extra work aside, Ford says that sellers with the right experience who list a property FSBO can end up saving money.
+Extra work aside, Ford says sellers with the right experience who list a property FSBO can save money.